balanced/balanced-docs/overview/includes/faq.rst

 How does Balanced invoice Marketplaces for fees owed?
 -----------------------------------------------------

-Balanced sums up fees on a weekly basis (Tuesday) and bills them to the primary bank account on file.
+Balanced sums up fees on daily and bills them to the primary bank account on file.
+Invoices are provided via the Balanced Dashboard.

 How does security and PCI compliance work?